On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: Second approach

-3. Read used his method of constructing another Fr\'{e}chet topology on $\F_\infty$ to show that the Singer-Wermer conjecture fails in the Fr\'{e}chet case whereas we use the same method to affirmatively answer Michael's problem.
-Similarly, Dales and McClure used the topological version of the tensor algebra over a Banach space to obtain a somewhat negative result in automatic continuity theory whereas we use the same technique to again answer Michael's problem affirmatively.
+3. Read used his method of constructing another Fr\'{e}chet topology on $\F_\infty$, inequivalent to the usual Fr\'{e}chet topology on $\F_\infty$, to show that the famous Singer-Wermer conjecture fails in the Fr\'{e}chet case whereas we use the same method to affirmatively answer Michael's problem.
+Similarly, Dales and McClure used the topological version of the tensor algebra over a Banach space to obtain a somewhat negative result in automatic continuity theory whereas we use the same technique to again answer Michael's problem affirmatively (also, along the same lines, recall our comments, given in Remarks B. 1, on the use of the Dales-Patel-Read's method in Thm.
+10.1 of [DPR] as well as in Thm.
+3.1 above).
 Thus these two approaches confirm the impression that one may not expect the phenomena to hold in the Fr\'{e}chet algebra theory that hold in the Banach algebra theory.
 However, we are lucky enough to answer Michael's problem in our favor [R, Conclusion].
 Thus, the situation on Fr\'{e}chet algebras is markedly different from that on Banach algebras, and that a structure theory for Fr´echet algebras behaves in a very distinctive manner from Banach algebras.